jiajunngjj/terraform-aws-goof/README.md

 ## Demo #3 - Drift detection
 1. Provision the AWS S3 Bucket service in env_1.
 Note that my region is in 'ap-southeast-1'.

-2. Head over to your AWS console and manually create another S3 Bucket, I named it jj-terraform-s3-goof-bucket-manual in my case.
+2. Head over to your AWS console and add a new tag to the jj-terraform-s3-goof-bucket e.g owner=jj

-3. Run the following command to see the managed resource:
+3. Run the following command to detect the drift in configurations:

 ```
-❯ snyk iac describe --only-managed --filter=Attr.region==\'ap-southeast-1\' --from="tfstate://env_1/terraform.tfstate"
+snyk iac describe --only-managed
 Scanned states (1)
-Scan duration: 3m59s
+Scan duration: 2m43s
-Provider version used to scan: 3.19.0.
+Provider version used to scan: 4.24.0.
 Use --tf-provider-version to use another version.
 Snyk Scanning Infrastructure As Code Discrepancies...

   Info:    Resources under IaC, but different to terraform states.